amargajula123/MLOps_California_House_Price_Prediction/README.md

 git add <file_name>
 ```

-> Note: To ignore file or folder from git we can write name of file/folder in .gitignore file
+> Note: To ignore 'file' or 'folder' from 'git' we can write name of file/folder in ".gitignore" file

 To check the git status
 ```